 This is not a grief-recovery workshop.
 Rather, it is a synthesis of our professional expertise in light of near-term human extinction.
 It is an active, interactive workshop focused on the topic of living fully in light of evidence pointing toward the near-term loss of habitat for humans on Earth.

 The workshop is titled, “Abrupt Climate Change: How Will You Show Up During Humanity’s Final Chapter?”
-It requires eight hours of time in a group of humans numbering between two and twenty (inclusive).
+It requires nine hours of time in a group of humans numbering between two and twenty (inclusive).
 We offer it online and in person, as described below.

 A two-hour session on a weekday evening is followed by a six-hour session the following weekend.
 We ask that at least one full day pass between the workshop days (e.g., Wednesday and Sunday or Thursday and Saturday, but not Friday and Saturday).